alexsaunderswps/User-Guides/web_portal_video_creation_guide.md

-# WildXr Web Portal Video Creation/Editing Guide
+# WildXR Web Portal Video Management Guide

 ## Purpose & Context
 This guide introduces the process of creating or editing a video on the WildXR Web Portal (Wildxr.org)